-7) Smothering in corners of bedding area to find comfortable area to sleep and trampling and smothering on top of each other.
+7) Smothering in corners of the bedding area to find a comfortable area to sleep and trampling and smothering on top of each other.

 Surprise!
 Chickens are BIRDS.
 So use a bird cage for your brooder instead of a plastic tub.
 Plastic tubs do not provide enough airflow.
 Save money and your new baby chicks health by providing them with a BETTER brooding start than a plastic bucket or wood box.
 Keep the chicks in here for about 3 - 5 weeks for the perfect start!